Case Study: Greener Pastures (Indonesian Manufacturing Consultant)

 Local Regulation International Insights Cultural Awareness

 Maven launched a Telephone Consultation inquiry seeking professionals with experience establishing manufacturing operations in Indonesia.
-Several knowledgeable professionals from around the world applied for consideration, but one respondent stood out as unique – a colleague in another division of the teams’s company!
-Their fellow employee had spent time earlier in her career managing manufacturing operations for another company in Southeast Asia, including Indonesia, and had directly relevant experience.
-In fact, she had been closely involved in the process of building a manufacturing facility in Indonesia for her former employer.
+Several knowledgeable professionals from around the world applied for consideration, but one respondent stood out as unique – a former employee of their own company!
+Their former colleague had gone on to spend time managing manufacturing operations for another company in Southeast Asia, including Indonesia, and had directly relevant experience.

-The colleague met with the supply chain management team and provided detailed insights on the Indonesian business climate, including relevant regulations and restrictions.
+The team spoke with the Maven, who provided detailed insights on the Indonesian business climate, including relevant regulations and restrictions.
 Better still, she arranged key introductions to trustworthy local partners, one of whom was an Indonesian manufacturing consultant who joined Maven at her invitation.
-The supply chain team retained the Indonesian manufacturing consultant for a lengthy Extended Consulting project, ultimately resulting in the successful construction of the new factory.
+The supply chain team eventually retained the Indonesian manufacturing consultant for a long-term consulting project, ultimately resulting in the successful construction of the new factory.

-“Finding out about our co-worker’s past experience with Indonesian manufacturing was invaluable; it allowed us to skip several time consuming steps and quickly get to the right contacts.
-We were able to move forward through the red tape much more efficiently thanks to the insights and recommendations we received.” – Director of Supply Chain Management
+“Finding out about our past coworker’s experience with Indonesian manufacturing was invaluable; it allowed us to skip several time-consuming steps and quickly get to the right contacts.
+We were able to cut through the red tape much more efficiently thanks to the insights and recommendations we received.” – Director of Supply Chain Management